Why Am I Confused About Salt?

 The process of “refining” anything lowers its nutritional value and potentially makes it harmful, table salt is no different.
 Consider carefully before consuming anything that is processed because real is always going to be better than manufactured.

-To learn more about the benefits of chiropractic care and the benefits of making it part of your family’s wellness lifestyle click below to schedule a complimentary consultation with Dr. Elyssa today.
+To learn more about the benefits of chiropractic care.
+Click to schedule a complimentary consultation with Body & Balance’s practitioners today.

 RESOURCES: DR. CLAUDIA ANRIG-THE WELLNESS FAMILY